privacysandbox/protected-auction-services-docs/bidding_auction_services_api.md

-# Bidding and Auction Services API Proposal
+# Bidding and Auction Services API

 [The Privacy Sandbox][4] aims to develop technologies that enable more private advertising on the web and mobile devices.
 Today, real-time bidding and ad